 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 36m west of the scheme extents.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 60m north of the A720 WB carriageway within the scheme extents.